How to Use This Calculator

 Review your results

-The calculator will display the ending balance, total withdrawals, total interest earned, income yield, and sustainability assessment.
+The calculator displays the ending balance, total withdrawals, total interest earned, income yield, and sustainability assessment.
+The insights panel shows your interest coverage ratio, annualized return, and a breakdown of interest earned vs. principal drawn.

 Example Calculation